 If we check historically, humans did not start consuming dairy until the domestication of animals started.
 People soon learned that fresh milk from sheep, goats, and yaks had some benefits.
 They started consuming milk and milk-made dairy products.

 There is even speculation that the consumption of raw, fermented milk dates back to biblical times.
 The fermentation of milk makes it easier to digest, and still to this day, it is ideal to consume fermented dairy.

-In the big picture of human evolution, 13,000 years isn’t much time at all.
+In the big picture of human evolution, 13,000 years isn’t much time.
 Milk and other dairy products still aren’t very popular in some parts of the globe.
-This would explain why many people are still intolerant to it.
+This would explain why many people are still intolerant of it.

 Studies show that throughout the world, dairy is more or less tolerable.
-It is said that dairy intolerance is most common in Finland where 1 in 60,000 newborns are dairy intolerant.
-However, in Northern Europe only 5% of people are intolerant.
+It is said that dairy intolerance is most common in Finland, where 1 in 60,000 newborns are dairy intolerant.
+However, in Northern Europe, only 5% of people are lactose intolerant.

 While the ability to digest dairy fluctuates due to genetics and other factors, it is common for 65% of people to lose their ability to digest dairy after infancy.
-However, a good portion of people (such as Northern Europeans) are able to digest dairy just fine.
+However, a good portion of people (such as Northern Europeans) can digest dairy just fine.
 (6) When it comes to dairy, it’s best to see how your body responds to it and go from there.

 What’s great about ghee is that it is pure butter fat.
 All of the sugar and proteins are cooked out, leaving behind an easy-to-digest liquid gold that is grass-fed butter fat.